BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### Overprovisioning

 We have overprovisioning pods inside the cluster.
 The objective is to trigger a node scale-up before a legitimate pod actually needs resources.
 Doing so, the pod doesn’t wait minutes to be scheduled, but a few seconds.
+This need for speed is linked to our business and sometimes the television audience brings us many viewers very quickly.
 This works using overprovisioning pods which request resources without doing anything (docker image: k8s.gcr.io/pause).
 Those pods are also using a low PriorityClass (-10), lower than our apps.

 This trick is the whole magic of this overprovisioning: we reserve space until API needs it.
 When we need it, we free up this space by expelling overprovisioning pods (lower priority) and the expelled pods change their state to "Unschedulable".
 Pods on "Unschedulable" state force the cluster-autoscaler to add nodes.